 Therefore, when you need to consult a lawyer, and you have to tell them particulars about your case, you need to have clear and established roles in order to protect yourself from providing confidential information about your case to someone who is under no obligation to keep that information secret.
-Know that simply walking into an attorney’s office, or filing out a form on a website does not by and large constitute an attorney-client relationship, and that any information you then provide in that communication most likely does not fall under the protections thereof.
+Know that simply walking into an attorney’s office, or filling out a form on a website does not, by and large, constitute an attorney-client relationship and that any information you then provide in that communication most likely does not fall under the protections thereof.

 How to establish Confidentiality

 In order to assert your right to privacy in communication with your legal representative, you must qualify under a number of conditions.
 First, you must be in the process of becoming a client or already a client.
 Then you must be talking to someone who is in good standing with the bar of the court of the state you are in, or their qualified associate or subordinate, and then must be for the express purpose of securing appropriate legal counsel for a legitimate case.
 That’s why you must make very clear and adhere to the boundaries of approaching a lawyer for what you need to be done and where you choose to approach them.

 Furthermore, there are certain exceptions to the rule.
 For example, if you talk about potentially important aspects of your case that would otherwise fall under the attorney-client privilege in front of people who are outside that relationship, you can no longer seek that protection of your confidentiality from the court because it is no longer privileged information.
 Also, if you use that confidentiality protection to commit a crime, the privilege is null and void and you can be prosecuted for abusing that right in addition to the crime you are trying to cover for.
 Lastly, if you as a client make public disclosure of the information you wish to protect later you cannot then later claim that the information is privileged and not open to scrutiny.